Tomato Varieties and

 …Click IMAGE to Enlarge

 'Sweet Clusters' (F1 hybrid, Indeterminate, 65-75 days) is one of the hothouse tomatoes you see in big, pricey clusters in the middle of winter.
 Vine-ripened in the summer, it’s almost like a different fruit.
 Perfect balance between sweetness, tartness, and tomato flavor.
-The vigorous vines are easy to train ‘Italian Grandfather Style’
+This is probably the most consistently reliable tomato we've ever grown.
+When diseases hit other tomato varieties, this one keeps chugging along.
+The vigorous, disease resistant vines are easy to train ‘Italian Grandfather Style’.

 Buy 'Sweet Cluster' Seeds (Sweet Corn Organic Nursery)